ssurba/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Do

-* Naming convention as PascalCase.
+* Naming convention is PascalCase.
 * Use consistent and descriptive identifiers and names.
 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO 8601][iso-8601] compliant time and date information